kenns29/react-svg-brush/README.md

 `onBrushEnd` **(Function, Optional)**

-The callback function during brush interaction (i.e. while dragging the brush).
+The callback function at the end of brush interaction (i.e. mouse up).
 This function receives one object as the argument, which contains the following attributes:

 - `target` - Refers to the brush object itself (the React component).
 - `type` - The type of the callback, in this case, it is `end`